-The Victory Neighborhood is located in the northwest corner of Minneapolis and is home to approximately 4,500 residents who live in the neighborhood’s classic homes.
+The Victory Neighborhood is located in North Minneapolis, in the Camden Community on the northwest corner and is home to approximately 4,500 residents who live in the neighborhood’s classic homes.
 Victory’s geographic boundaries are:West: Victory Memorial Parkway/Ryan Lake

 North: Canadian Pacific Railroad

 East: Newton Avenue North

 South: Dowling Avenue North

 The Victory Neighborhood is named for the historic three-mile Victory Memorial Parkway which runs through the community.
 ‘The Drive’ was dedicated in 1921 as a memorial to the Hennepin County service members who died in World War I. Each casualty is recognized with a tree planted in their honor and a marker noting their service.
 Additional monuments can be found along the parkway which was designated as a historic district by the Minnesota State Legislature in 2005.
 The parkway is the largest outdoor World War I memorial in the US.

 In addition to the green space provided by Victory Memorial Parkway, the neighborhood is also home to three Minneapolis Park and Recreation Board (MPRB) parks.
 They are:

 Victory Park on 44th & Upton Avenues is adjacent to Loring Community School and has a tennis court, two half-court basketball courts, two playgrounds, picnic and grilling areas, and a recreational field.
 MPRB often provides youth and adult activities at the park in the summer.
 More information on those activities can be found at minneapolisparks.org.

 Victory Prairie Dog Park is an off-leash area dog park found at 47th & Russell Avenues North.
 The 2.62 acre park is fenced and features a walking trail and open field.
 To use the park, dogs must be registered with the Minneapolis Animal Care & Control and have an off-leash license with MPRB.